 Insolvency practitioners and your IVA

-Insolvency practitioners manage insolvency solutions including IVAs.
-If you’re considering getting an individual voluntary arrangement (IVA), you’ll need to understand what an insolvency practitioner is, and how they set up and manage your IVA for you.
+Insolvency practitioners manage insolvency solutions like individual voluntary arrangements (IVAs).
+They set up and manage your IVA for you.

 IVAs are arranged by StepChange Voluntary Arrangements, part of StepChange Debt Charity.